instructed-glacier-model/igm-doc/docs/modules/user_modules.md

   [...] # Implement the custom seeding logic

 # Override the official seeding_particles function
-igm.processes.particles.particles.seeding_particles = seeding_particles
+igm.processes.particles.update_tf.seeding_particles = seeding_particles
 ```

 By following this approach, you can **surgically** extend or modify the behavior of existing modules while preserving the original functionality.
 This ensures flexibility and adaptability for specific use cases without compromising the integrity of the built-in modules.

-**Warning:** To override any IGM python  function (with `igm.processes.particles.particles.seeding_particles = seeding_particles` in the previous example), you must make sure to apply it in the file the function (here `seeding_particles`) is called (here in function `igm.processes.particles.particles`), and not where it is defined (since it can be defined in another place), this idea here is to overide either the python function or the import.
+**Warning:** To override any IGM python  function (with `igm.processes.particles.update_tf.seeding_particles = seeding_particles` in the previous example), you must make sure to apply it in the file the function (here `seeding_particles`) is called (here in function `igm.processes.particles.update_tf`), and not where it is defined (since it can be defined in another place), this idea here is to overide either the python function or the import.

 # Tensorflow